 Most cases of rickets are caused by a vitamin D and calcium deficiency.
-Therefore, rickets is usually treated by increasing a person's intake of vitamin D and calcium.
+Therefore, rickets is usually treated by increasing a child's intake of vitamin D and calcium.

-Vitamin D and calcium can be increased by:
+Vitamin D and calcium levels can be increased by:

 Sunlight also contains vitamin D, so you may be advised to increase the amount of time your child spends outside.